ndrolp/files-templates-manager/README.md

 # Files Templates Manager

 This extension allows you to create templates of files to add to the root of your project.
-You could use this to store your styles guidelines and eazy add them to your new projects
+You could use this to store your styles guidelines and easy add them to your new projects

 ## Commands